-1 electrolyte line, if I can put it that way, and the other had seemed to confirm his diagnosis of 2 non-convulsive status epilepticus.
-3 He agreed that those two things were important and 4 diagnostically significant -- I think that was his term -- and then he went on to say the other things that he had taken into consideration.
-He said that the 8 fluctuating course or her fluctuating course was one.
-9 It starts at about line 19, I think: 10 "She had been brighter at 7 o'clock than she had 11 been at other times, which would have been very much 12 against raised intracranial pressure as a cause."
-13 Which was something that you had indicated that maybe people could have started to think about.
-His 14 15 view is that there were therefore several factors that 16 militated against raised intragranial pressure 17 Then I went on to ask him about her being brighter 18 at midnight.
-He seemed to think that that was also 19 something.
-And in particular, that 7 o'clock in the 20 morning, he said the significance -- this is his answer: 21 "If you have raised intracranial pressure, the worst 22 time for you is first thing in the morning so, for me, that was significant."
-23 24 Would you accept that, that in terms of your 25 thinking that raised intracranial pressure was something
+- electrolyte line, if I can put it that way, and the - 2 other had seemed to confirm his diagnosis of - 3 non-convulsive status epilepticus. - 4 He agreed that those two things were important and - 5 diagnostically significant -- I think that was his - 6 term -- and then he went on to say the other things that - he had taken into consideration.
+He said that the - 8 fluctuating course or her fluctuating course was one. - 9 It starts at about line 19, I think: - 10 "She had been brighter at 7 o'clock than she had - 11 been at other times, which would have been very much - 12 against raised intracranial pressure as a cause." - 13 Which was something that you had indicated that 14 maybe people could have started to think about.
+His - 15 view is that there were therefore several factors that - 16 militated against raised intracranial pressure. - 17 Then I went on to ask him about her being brighter - 18 at midnight.
+He seemed to think that that was also - 19 something.
+And in particular, that 7 o'clock in the - 20 morning, he said the significance -- this is his answer: - 21 "If you have raised intracranial pressure, the worst - time for you is first thing in the morning so, for me, - 23 that was significant."

+- 24 Would you accept that, that in terms of your - thinking that raised intracranial pressure was something

-- 1 that the clinicians might have had in their minds or - 2 given some thought to, that the fact that she appeared - 3 brighter certainly at 7 o'clock in the morning might be - 4 a reason for them not thinking about raised intracranial - 5 pressure, at least at that stage? - 6 A. I think that's talking about more chronic raised - 7 intracranial pressure.
-This is an acute situation and - 8 I don't think the rules apply.
-I think the other part - 9 of this is: do children with this sort of disorder - 10 fluctuate?
-And the idea is they do and they'll vary - 11 a bit according to all sorts of things, including if - 12 they happen to hyperventilate or something, they may - 13 well take their pressure down a bit and they may well be - 14 all right for a while. - 15 The other thing that you asked about is about - 16 papilloedema and papilloedema really doesn't appear for 17 the first 24 hours or so. - 1, the first if hours of so. - 18 Q. So the fact that you didn't detect any signs of it 19 shouldn't give you any comfort in particular because -- - 20 A. No, that's right. - 21 Q. -- if you had, that would be a very serious situation 22 indeed? - 23 A. That's right, and by the time you've got that, as we - 24 said before, you are really close to the end. - 25 Q. So what you're trying to do is you're trying to have in
+- that the clinicians might have had in their minds or - given some thought to, that the fact that she appeared - brighter certainly at 7 o'clock in the morning might be - a reason for them not thinking about raised intracranial - pressure, at least at that stage? - A. I think that's talking about more chronic raised - intracranial pressure.
+This is an acute situation and - I don't think the rules apply.
+I think the other part - of this is: do children with this sort of disorder - 10 fluctuate?
+And the idea is they do and they'll vary - 11 a bit according to all sorts of things, including if - 12 they happen to hyperventilate or something, they may - 13 well take their pressure down a bit and they may well be - all right for a while.
+14 - The other thing that you asked about is about 15 - 16 papilloedema and papilloedema really doesn't appear for - the first 24 hours or so. - 18 Q. So the fact that you didn't detect any signs of it - shouldn't give you any comfort in particular because --19 - 20 A. No. that's right. - 21 Q. -- if you had, that would be a very serious situation - 23 A. That's right, and by the time you've got that, as we - 24 said before, you are really close to the end. - So what you're trying to do is you're trying to have in